aleksvidak/NlpTags/README.md

 At the moment this project evolved to Java Web Service that provides users ability to choose a text they want, upload it and call web service to extract keywords or keyphrases from it with the number of keywords/keyphrases the one wants.

 # WORK
-My work on this project helped me to grow as Java programmer.
-I learned a lot about data structures and overcame some of the problems along the way regarding mostly extraction of keyphrases.

 Keywords extraction is based on the fixed steps:
 - provided text needs to be chunked into words,
 - words are turned into their basic form (lemmatization),